Tetraneura ulmi

 Tetraneura ulmi, the elm sack gall aphid and also known as a fig gall, is a species of aphid in the family Aphididae.
 It was described by Carl Linnaeus and named in his Systema Naturae, published in 1758.
-The mite is found in Asia, Europe and North America, causing abnormal plant growths, known as galls on their primary host, elm trees (Ulmus species).
+The aphid is found in Asia, Europe and North America, causing abnormal plant growths, known as galls on their primary host, elm trees (Ulmus species).
 They feed on a secondary host, the roots of various grasses.